montyjs/mg-proxy/README.md

 1. Clone the repos listed above.
 2. Follow the usage instructions provided with each component's README.md
-3. Start this proxy server with the following command
+3. Start this proxy server by running `npm start` in your terminal.
-  - `npm start`